Mounjaro Week 1 Meal Plan | Ease Into Your First Days With Confidence

 Is nausea worse on Mounjaro than on Ozempic?

 Not necessarily.
-Mounjaro's nausea profile tends to be slightly milder for some people because of its dual-action mechanism, but everyone's different.
-About 30-40% of people on the 2.5mg starting dose experience mild nausea.
+Mounjaro's nausea profile tends to be slightly milder for some folks because of its dual-action mechanism, but everyone's different.
+About 30-40% on the 2.5mg starting dose experience mild nausea.
 It usually peaks around day 2-3 after injection and improves by day 5-6.

 How does the 2.5mg Mounjaro starting dose compare to Ozempic?